 Why It Works for Medical Travel

 Does oncology work for medical travel?
 In many cases, the answer must be no. For some patients, the cancer is too aggressive or too advanced to be postponed for even a day or a week while medical travel plans are made.
-For still other cancer patients, the physical, mental, and psychological burdens of the disease and the side effects of its treatment are too overwhelming to be faced anywhere except home.
+For still other cancer patients, the physical, mental, and psychological burdens of the disease and the side effects of its treatment are too physically and emotionally overwhelming to be faced anywhere except home.

 But in other cases, cancer is not such an aggressive enemy, and the time needed for planning and comparison shopping is available.
 One good example is prostate cancer.
 Every year, nearly 700,000 men worldwide find out they have it.
 The diagnosis process includes an assessment called a Gleason score; that number rates how far developed and fast spreading the cancer is.
 For many men, a low Gleason score means a chance to compare treatment options and evaluate opportunities for quality care both at home and abroad.
 Increasingly, the procedure to beat prostate cancer can be quick and effective, with reassuringly predictable outcomes.